Varshangalkku Shesham: Plot

-Over the years, Venu directs many more films and falls out of the cinema industry.
-Meanwhile, he tries to search for Murali in vain.
+Over the years, Venu directs many more films and then leaves the cinema industry.
+He tries to search for Murali in vain.
 One day, 50 years after the Madras incident, he meets Murali again by chance, who tells him to return to the film industry.
 He hesitatingly agrees, and asks Murali to produce the music for his film.
 Annie and her husband John convince Murali to accept.
-At Indra Dhanush's funeral (who is still remembered mainly for Murali's song), they discover the young director Pradeep.
+At (still remembered mainly for Murali's song) Indra Dhanush's funeral, they discover the young director Pradeep.
 Venu and Pradeep start looking for a crew to work on one of Venu's old scripts, Jeevithagaadhakale.
 They mostly cast new artists except for the eccentric actor, Nithin "Molly/Mollywood" Mulanthuruthy.
-At the end of filming, their producer, Keshavadev's son Jayan, falls seriously ill and was unable to continue bankrolling the film.
+At the end of filming, their producer, Keshavadev's son Jayan, falls seriously ill and is unable to continue bankrolling the film.
 Murali, disappointed, disappears again.
 They are miraculously saved by the paparazzi who filmed Nithin Molly in an inebriated state, swearing at the entire film industry for their treatment of him.
 This makes him popular and creates a hype for the film.
 Jeevithagaadhakale releases theatrically and gets outstanding reactions and reviews.
 During the premiere, Venu gets a call and leaves.

-Venu hires a taxi to a location in Tamil Nadu where they meet Senthil, an old friend from their lodge in Madras.
-He directs them to Karpagam, a village near Salem, where Murali lives in a Carnatic music sabha.
-Venu tells him that their first movie as a duo has released, to his delight.
+Venu hires a taxi to a location in Tamil Nadu where he meets Senthil, an old friend from Madras.
+He directs Venu to Karpagam, a village near Salem, where Murali lives in a Carnatic music sabha.
+Venu tells him that their first movie as a duo has released, to Murali's delight.
 They go to a theatre in Coimbatore to see how the audience reacts to their film.